julian-george/portfolio/README.md

     - Use `psql databasename < data_base_dump_file` to do so
     - databasename should be "portfolio"
 9. To create an admin user to create Skills and Projects, run `python manage.py createsuperuser`
-10. Run `npm start` to initialize app and to watch for changes as you edit
+10. Run `npm run-script dev` to initialize app and to watch for changes as you edit
 11. Go to `localhost:8000` to view the site
 12. Go to `localhost:8000/admin` to add and edit Skills and Projects
     - Use user details from step 8